-How to install code on a single page in Squarespace
+How to add code to a single page in Squarespace

 Customizing Squarespace with code is kind of my favorite thing to talk about, if this website didn’t make that obvious 😉 Squarespace makes it super easy to add custom code to your site.